 Political instability and high turnover of personnel in the Ministry of Health’s HIV Program has hindered implementation of the Sustainability and Transition Roadmap.
-The signing and launch of the new Global Fund grant has also been delayed.
-Pharos has been requested to provide technical assistance to the MoH to brief the new MoH team and develop terms of reference for several core activities in the Roadmap.
+The signing and launch of the new Global Fund grant has faced many delays as of 2020.
+Pharos has been requested to provide technical assistance to the MoH to brief the new MoH team and develop terms of reference for several core activities in the Roadmap in 2020.

 Team Members Involved: Ricardo Bitran, Xavier Solorzano, Rodrigo Tobar, Paula Arpon, and Diana Gonzalez.

 For more information, contact Diana Gonzalez at email@example.com.